Super Somebodies

 Outpost Oops

 Soon dressed, Bessy entered the kitchen with her school books.
-“You sound great, Mom,” she praised, watching for her mother to do what was usual: turn and take a bow.
+“You sound great, Mom,” she praised, while watching for her mother turn and take her usual bow.

 “I’m not sure how well I did at the tryout,” worried Bessy.

 “You did your best, didn’t you?” asked the mother without giving Bessy a chance to answer.
 “That’s all you needed to do.
-After all, you have my genes.”
+After all, you take after me.”

 Suddenly feeling nervous about seeing the list, Bessy rubbed her tummy.
 “I’m not that hungry.”

 “All right.
-Grab a banana, and let’s hit the road,” said the mother.
+Grab your lunch bag, and we’ll head for school,” said the mother.

 1